Skip to content

 Installing EDA#

-An EDA deployment is composed of two parts:
+An EDA deployment is composed of three parts:

-1. Core: this is a set of applications that bring the core functionality of EDA.
-It includes applications like the Config Engine, App Store, State Controller, and others.
+2. Core: this is a set of applications that bring the core functionality of EDA.
+It includes applications like the Config Engine, EDA Store, State Controller, and others.

 Core#

-EDA Core is a kpt package located at kpt/eda-kpt-base that is installed with:
+EDA Core is a kpt package located at nokia-eda/kpt/eda-kpt-base directory and is installed as part of the try-eda step with:

 make eda-install-core #(1)!